Caffa/Tiny-Xio-Assistant/AI-Coding-Info/project-roadmap.md

 **Phase 8: Follow-up Questions & Final Polish**

 * **Functionality:**
-    * Implement AI-powered follow-up question generation based on the conversation context (display in the Conversation Window).
+    * Implement AI-powered follow-up question generation based on the conversation context (display in the Conversation Screen).
     * Implement navigation from the Chapter List Panel to specific messages in the Playback Screen.
     * Thorough testing and bug fixing.
     * UI/UX refinements and performance optimizations.